If the image looks small, try hitting print then cancel, they are all scanned and saved at 1 : 1

 Austin & Morris "850" Press Launch Pack.
 The complete US launch pack.
 In April 1960 the US Importer of BMC cars announced the introduction of a brand new model.
 I have reproduced the entire launch pack presented to members of the press and potential retailers.
 This is an incredibly rare item, being the only one I have ever seen or for that matter heard of.
 Click on the image to the left to see the entire pack, I hope you like it. |

 The Leading Six A promotional booklet produced for the re launch of the Mini in 1960.
 Contrary to popular belief the Mini was by no means a roaring success when it first came out.
 Most of the motoring journalists of the day raved about it but the public were resistant to the new model to say the least.
 In early 1960 BMC had a relaunch of the Mini and this booklet was produced as part of the sales drive.
-It compared the Mini to 5 other leading small cars of the day, and demonstrated (unsurprisingly) that the Mini was way better than the oposition in many areas.
-I have produced a PDF download of the whol booklet that is available HERE or you can hit the link opposite to view a lower definition html version. |
+It compared the Mini to 5 other leading small cars of the day, and demonstrated (unsurprisingly) that the Mini was way better than the opposition in many areas.

 |